irfanhakim-as/orked/README.md

     | --- | --- | --- | --- |
     | `RANCHER_DOMAIN` | The fully qualified domain name (FQDN) to access Rancher. | `rancher.example.com` | - |
     | `INGRESS_CLUSTERISSUER` | The cluster issuer for managing TLS certificates via Cert-Manager. | `letsencrypt-http-prod` | `letsencrypt-dns-prod` |

 ---

+## Post-installation

+After completing the installation of your Kubernetes cluster, additional configurations may be necessary to finalise the setup.
+These steps help ensure that the environment is fully functional and tailored to your needs.

+---

+### Networking Setup

+> [!IMPORTANT]
+> This guide builds on the [MetalLB](#metallb-load-balancer), [Ingress NGINX](#ingress-nginx), and [Cert-Manager](#cert-manager) configurations you have made during the installation.

+This guide outlines a possible networking setup in your homelab environment in order to enable public access to hosted services on your Kubernetes cluster using Ingress.

+1. To be able to serve your services publicly, [acquire a domain name](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#acquiring-a-domain) and configure it to use [Cloudflare as the authoritative nameserver](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#cloudflare-as-nameserver).
+This ensures your domain can handle DNS requests reliably and securely while allowing for easy integration with your homelab setup.

+2. Each hosted service you wish to make public needs a DNS record (i.e. `service`) registered to your domain (i.e. `example.com`) pointing to the public IP address of your homelab environment (i.e. `203.0.113.0`).
+You can create these records [manually](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#register-a-subdomain) or [dynamically](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#dynamic-dns) using Cloudflare.

+3. At this point, external traffic should now reach your homelab environment but not to your service.
+To route traffic into your Kubernetes cluster, set up [port forwarding](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/router.md#port-forwarding) for the two ports used by the Ingress NGINX controller based on the following configurations:

+   - HTTP:

+     - Service Name: Name the port forwarding rule as `<cluster>-http` (i.e. `orked-http`)
+     - Device IP Address: Enter the external IP address of the `ingress-nginx-controller` service (i.e. `192.168.0.106`)
+     - External Port: Enter the default HTTP port (i.e. `80`)
+     - Internal Port: Enter the `NGINX_HTTP` port configured in [Ingress NGINX](#ingress-nginx) (i.e. `80`)
+     - Protocol: Set the protocol to `UDP`
+     - Enabled: Ensure the port forwarding rule is active

+   - HTTPS:

+     - Service Name: Name the port forwarding rule as `<cluster>-https` (i.e. `orked-https`)
+     - Device IP Address: Enter the external IP address of the `ingress-nginx-controller` service (i.e. `192.168.0.106`)
+     - External Port: Enter the default HTTPS port (i.e. `443`)
+     - Internal Port: Enter the `NGINX_HTTPS` port configured in [Ingress NGINX](#ingress-nginx) (i.e. `443`)
+     - Protocol: Set the protocol to `UDP`
+     - Enabled: Ensure the port forwarding rule is active

+    This step ensures that external requests can reach your services inside the cluster.

+4. Once configured, your Kubernetes service can now be served publicly by deploying an Ingress resource for it.
+This resource helps define rules that map incoming requests to the appropriate Kubernetes service - directing users to the services you wish to serve publicly.

+   - Example Ingress manifest (i.e. `ingress.yaml`):

+        ```yaml
+        apiVersion: networking.k8s.io/v1
+        kind: Ingress
+        metadata:
+        annotations:
+          cert-manager.io/cluster-issuer: letsencrypt-dns-prod
+          cert-manager.io/private-key-algorithm: ECDSA
+          nginx.ingress.kubernetes.io/affinity: cookie
+          nginx.ingress.kubernetes.io/affinity-mode: persistent
+          nginx.ingress.kubernetes.io/proxy-body-size: 100m
+          nginx.ingress.kubernetes.io/session-cookie-expires: "172800"
+          nginx.ingress.kubernetes.io/session-cookie-max-age: "172800"
+          nginx.ingress.kubernetes.io/session-cookie-name: route
+          nginx.org/client-max-body-size: 100m
+        name: <ingress-name>
+        spec:
+        ingressClassName: nginx
+        rules:
+        - host: <domain>
+          http:
+            paths:
+            - backend:
+              service:
+                name: <service-name>
+                port:
+                  name: <port-name>
+              path: /
+              pathType: Prefix
+        tls:
+        - hosts:
+          - <domain>
+          secretName: <cert-name>
+        ```

+        The key configuration in this Ingress is the `cert-manager.io/cluster-issuer` annotation, which should be set to `letsencrypt-dns-prod`.
+This tells Cert-Manager to automatically generate SSL/TLS certificates from Let's Encrypt using DNS validation, ensuring your services are securely accessible via HTTPS.

+   - Most [Helm charts](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/helm.md#helm-charts) already provide an Ingress resource that can be easily enabled and configured as part of your deployment.

+---